github/docs/content/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace.md

    ```

 {% data reusables.codespaces.using-tools-to-access-ports-2 %}
+{% data reusables.codespaces.port-forwarding-adding-non-jetbrains %}
 {% data reusables.codespaces.port-forwarding-labeling-non-jetbrains %}

+### Seeing port labels on the command line

 You can see the port labels when you list the forwarded ports for a codespace.
 To do this, use the `gh codespace ports` command and then select a codespace.

-{% data reusables.codespaces.port-forwarding-adding-non-jetbrains %}

 {% endcli %}